jaxon-php/jaxon-website/user/pages/03.docs/04.v5x/04.components/06.databags/docs.en.md

 The `jaxon.bag.getEntry(sBagName, sBagKey)` and `jaxon.bag.setEntry(sBagName, sBagKey, xValue)` functions read or set the contents of an entry in the `databag`.

 The `jaxon.bag.getValue(sBagName, sBagKey, sDataKey, xDefault)` and `jaxon.bag.setValue(sBagName, sBagKey, sDataKey, xValue)` functions read or set a value in the contents of an entry in the `databag`.
-The entry's contents must be a Javascript object, and the presence of dots in the value of the `sDataKey` parameter provides access to values ​​nested within that content.
+The entry's contents must be a Javascript object, and the presence of dots in the value of the `sDataKey` parameter provides access to values nested within that content.